 Lanzopral, administered through a nasogastric tube, effectively controls the pH within the stomach and is an alternative to intravenous pantoprazole in people who cannot swallow solid-dose formulations.

 It is a 1: 1 racemic mixture of the enantiomers dexLanzopral (Dexilant, formerly called Kapidex) and levolanzopral.
-Dexlanzopral is an enantiomerically pure active ingredient of a commercial drug as a result of enantiomeric change.
+Dexlanzopral is an enantiomerically pure active ingredient of a commercial drug due to enantiomeric change.

-The plasma elimination half-life of Lanzopral (1.5 hours) is not proportional to the duration of the drug’s effects in the person (ie gastric acid suppression).
-The effects of the medicine last more than 24 hours after it has been used for a day or more.
+The plasma elimination half-life of Lanzopral (1.5 hours) is not proportional to the duration of the drug’s effects in the person (i.e., gastric acid suppression).
+The medicine results last more than 24 hours after it has been used for a day or more.

 Lanzopral is a white to brownish-white odorless crystalline powder that melts on decomposition at approximately 166 ° C.

-Lanzopral is freely soluble in dimethylformamide; soluble in methanol; sparingly soluble in ethanol; slightly soluble in ethyl acetate, dichloromethane, and acetonitrile; very slightly soluble in ether; and practically insoluble in hexane and water.
+Lanzopral is freely soluble in dimethylformamide; methanol; sparingly soluble in ethanol; slightly soluble in ethyl acetate, dichloromethane, and acetonitrile; very slightly soluble in ether, and practically insoluble in hexane and water.

-The degradation half-life of the drug substance in aqueous solution at 25 ° C is approximately 0.5 hours at pH 5.0 and approximately 18 hours at pH 7.0.
+The degradation half-life of the drug substance in an aqueous solution at 25 ° C is approximately 0.5 hours at pH 5.0 and about 18 hours at pH 7.0.

-Lanzopral is supplied in delayed-release capsules and is supplied in oral delayed-release tablets for oral administration.
+Lanzopral is supplied in delayed-release capsules and is provided in oral delayed-release tablets for oral administration.